Tantrisse/quickdock/README.md

 Finally, we run the `docker-composer` command with all the parameters from the `quickdock` command.

-Oh, and if the command need a PHP container and it is down, the script will `docker-compose up -d` the stack for you ! :)
+Oh, and if the command need a PHP container, and it is down, the script will `docker-compose up -d` the stack for you ! :)